ParikshitaJain/PortfolioProjects/README.md

 ### Hospital Patient Analysis
 - **Objective:** The Hospital Patient Analysis project focuses on extracting valuable insights from healthcare data to improve patient care, resource allocation, and overall operational efficiency.
 - **Tools Used:** Power BI (Analysis and Visualisation)

-### E-Commerce Data Analysis
-- **Objective:** This project involves analyzing the 2023 e-commerce transactional data for a UK-based retailer to identify key sales trends, customer behaviors, and product performance.
-- **Tools Used:** Python, Power BI (Analysis and Visualisation)